Raptor mini in GitHub Copilot: When to use it for multi-file refactors

 The Speed Advantage

 The model is optimized for low-latency tasks.
-It’s reported to be four times faster than comparable intelligence models in code-heavy interactions.
-For the daily coding grind, this speed becomes addictive.
+It is reported to be four times faster than comparable models in code-heavy interactions.
+In practice, that can make Edit and Agent mode feel much snappier.

 Zero-Cost Premium Tier Usage

 For developers on paid Copilot plans, Raptor mini has a premium request multiplier of 0.
-This means using Raptor mini for specialized tasks doesn’t deduct from your monthly premium usage allowance, making it highly cost-efficient for heavy users.
+That means using it does not deduct from your monthly premium usage allowance.

 Best Use Cases for Raptor Mini